haiku/website/content/blog/calisto-mathias/2024-05-15_[gsoc_2024]_enhancing_tracker_next-gen_find_window_and_functionalities.md

 Hey There!

 My name is Calisto Abel Mathias, and I am excited to introduce myself as a first-year undergraduate student at the National University of Technology in Karnataka, India.
 I am honored to have been accepted into the Google Summer of Code (GSoC) program for 2024 under the mentorship of the Haiku project.
-A huge thanks to my two mentors - Neils and Humdinger for embarking on this journey with me.
+A huge thanks to my two mentors - Niels and Humdinger for embarking on this journey with me.

 This summer, I will focus on enhancing the Tracker application’s Find Panel in Haiku.
 The Find Panel is essential for efficient file searches and management.
 Although new to Haiku, I am eager to learn and contribute to this vibrant open-source community.